 Getting your hands on an antique bed is a unique experience that’s different for everyone.
 Maybe an elderly relative is downsizing, offering you the chance to take their one-of-a-kind ¾ bed, or perhaps you’ve found yourself at a yard sale, where you’ve fallen in love with a special American Victorian rarity.
 Though they’re not as conventional as modern beds, antique bedframes are a special blend of art and history.
-It’s easy to get sucked down a rabbit hole of the history of antique beds, as well as the various types and designs that can be found.
+It’s easy to get sucked down a rabbit hole of the history of antique beds, as well as the various types and antique bedframe designs from the eras that can still be used today.

-If you’re purchasing a ¾ bed, spend time analyzing the frame for any issues or defects.
+If you’re purchasing a 3/4 bed, spend time inspecting the frame for any issues or defects.
 Is it sturdy enough?
 Will it support the weight of you and your partner?
 Does the seller have any information about the bed’s history, finish or design?
+Do you know if it’s an antique bed or is it a vintage piece?
+Do you know the difference between the two?
+(Hint: antiques are over a century old while vintage is less than)

 Learning more about the value behind your hopeful antique bed can help you make an informed decision.
-A key consideration is to also figure out if the bed itself will actually fit into your home and room.
+A key consideration is to also figure out if the bed itself will fit into your home and room.
 It’s almost unlikely that your speculative antique bed can be dismantled and put together again, so it’ll have to come in one piece.
+Also, if they’re offering a mattress just don’t take it.
+It’s rare that you should buy a used mattress rather than going for something new.
+It's just not hygienic to buy a mattress with a relatively unknown history.

 Antique beds can be valuable, though most hang on to them for sentimental reasons.
 There are countless stories of families handing down antique beds to the next generation, which can make receiving one all the more special.
 All in all, antique beds are a special part of the past that are now part of your present.
 Wherever your antique bed journey may have started, it always ends at the same question: “Where can I find a mattress for an antique bed?”